aspnetboilerplate/aspnetboilerplate/doc/WebSite/XSRF-CSRF-Protection.md

 ##### Using the Library Interceptor

-A good library provides interception points (like jQuery and AngularJs), so follow your vendor's documentation to learn how to intercept requests and manipulate headers.
+A good library provides interception points (like jQuery and AngularJS), so follow your vendor's documentation to learn how to intercept requests and manipulate headers.